aponakampalli/c4c-takeHome/README.md

 ## Client (React):
-The front-end is built using React.
-It includes a MessageBoard component that allows users to post messages, and the messages are displayed in real-time.
+The front-end is built using React in Typescript and Material UI.
+It includes a MessageBoard component that allows users to post messages and see other users' previous messages.

 ## Server (Express):
 The server is built using Express.
 It handles the API endpoints for fetching and adding messages to the MongoDB database.
 Socket.IO is used to emit real-time updates to connected clients.

-# Database (MongoDB):
+## Database (MongoDB):
 MongoDB is used to store messages.
 The messages collection in the boards database is queried for fetching messages and adding new ones.

 ## API Endpoints